odergai/SequenceNormalizer/README.md

 rearrange_sequence() returns a tuple (start, end, length) of the shortest sub-sequence.

 Important! start and end coordinates are given in 0-based form.
+SequenceNormalizer.py normalizes counts of amino acids initially found in the input sequence without trying to fit all 20 canonical amino acids.